fpinscala/fpinscala/README.md

 All code in this repository is [MIT-licensed](http://opensource.org/licenses/mit-license.php).
 See the LICENSE file for details.

 Have fun, and good luck!
-Also be sure to check out [the community wiki](https://github.com/fpinscala/fpinscala/wiki) for the chapter notes, links to more reading, and more.
+Also be sure to check out [the community wiki](https://github.com/fpinscala/fpinscala/wiki) for the **chapter notes**, links to more reading, and more.

 _Paul and Rúnar_